This post may contain affiliate links. Please read our disclosure.

 Low-Carb Peanut Butter Cookies

-- Preheat oven to 350F (180°C) and line a cookie tray with baking paper.
+- Preheat oven to 350°F (180°C) and line a cookie sheet with parchment paper.
 Set aside.

 - Skip this step if using a confectioner's low-carb sweetener.
 Add the erythritol to a Nutribullet or blender and blend until powdered.
 Set aside.

 - Add all of the ingredients into a medium mixing bowl and mix until a smooth, glossy dough forms.1 cup creamy peanut butter, 1 large egg, ⅔ cup erythritol, ½ teaspoon baking soda, ½ teaspoon vanilla extract

-- Roll about 2 tbsp of dough between your palms to form a ball, then place on the prepared cookie tray.
+- Roll about 2 tablespoons of cookie dough between your palms to form a ball, then transfer to the prepared cookie sheet.
 Repeat until all dough has been used.
 You should end up with 12-14 cookies.

 - Use a fork to flatten the cookies, creating a criss-cross pattern across the top.